rui314/mold/README.md

   sections, and

-- a method to set addresses to output sections, so that relocations are applied based on desired adddresses.
+- a method to set addresses to output sections, so that relocations are applied based on desired addresses.

 I believe everything else can be done with a post-link binary editing tool.